mlowery/usher/README.md

 ```

 4. For **Action**, choose **Send Text**.
 5. For **Parameters**, below is an example for Bash.
 Be careful :warning: that whatever you put in this box cannot match the **Regular Expression**!
 Otherwise, you'll watch iTerm send text forever.
 Note also that this is presented for readability.
 For the actual value, convert to a single line with semicolons after each newline below.
-Finally, add `\n` to the end of the whole string.
+Finally, add `\n` to the end of the whole string to have the shell run the command.

 ```bash
 if [[ ! $PS1 ]]; then